sanity-io/sanity-template-bigcommerce-editorial/README.md

 3. If you came from the one-click starter, add your own `projectTitle`, `projectId,` and `dataset` in `/studio/sanity.json`.
 You can also find these on [manage.sanity.io](https://manage.sanity.io).
 If you're starting from cloning to this repo, run `sanity init` in that `/studio` folder.

-4. Add CORS origins in your settings for this studio.
-At least add them for `localhost:3333` and `localhost:3000`.
+4. Add CORS origins in your settings for this studio at [manage.sanity.io](https://manage.sanity.io), at least for `localhost:3000` (The one-click starter should have added this for you if that's how you started).
 If you had the one-click starter, also add whatever Vercel URL is created.
+Remember to check 'Allow Credentials'!

 5. Ensure your studio is ready to run locally by running the following.